Ultraplot/ultraplot/docs/why.rst

 `em-widths <https://en.wikipedia.org/wiki/Em_(typography)>`__.
 Em-widths are particularly appropriate for this context, as plot text can be a useful "ruler" when figuring out the amount of space you need.
-UltraPlot also permits arbitrary string units for these keywords, for the `~ultraplot.figure.Figure` keywords `figsize`, `figwidth`, `figheight`, `refwidth`, and `refheight`, and in a few other places.
+UltraPlot also permits arbitrary string units for these keywords, for the :class:`~ultraplot.figure.Figure` keywords `figsize`, `figwidth`, `figheight`, `refwidth`, and `refheight`, and in a few other places.
 This is powered by the physical units engine :func:`~ultraplot.utils.units`.
 Acceptable units include inches, centimeters, millimeters,